mritunjaysri28/Matplotlib/README.md

-### Subplots Using 'GridSpec'
+## Subplots Using 'GridSpec'

 * GridSpec class of matplotlib.gridspec can also be used to create Subplots.
-* Initially, a grid with given number of rows and columns is set up.
+* Initially, a grid with a given number of rows and columns is set up.
-* Later while creating a subplot, the number of rows and columns of grid, spanned by the subplot are provided as inputs to subplot function.
+* Later while creating a subplot, the number of rows and columns of the grid, spanned by the subplot are provided as inputs to the subplot function.

 ```python